Choi Shin-hee

-Choi Shin-hee (married name Fears; born, March 21, 1983) is a South Korean female boxer.
+Choi Shin-hee (married name Baumgardner; born, March 21, 1983) is a South Korean female boxer.
 She competed professionally since 2004 and is a former 2005-2006 IFBA Flyweight Champion.
 She was defeated in 2007 by Elena Reid.
 She retired in 2008 and owns the Seongnam Boxing Gym.
 Her boxing nickname was “The Beauty”.

 Early life and education

 Choi was born on March 21, 1983, in Seoul, South Korea.
 She started to train in boxing in 2002 for dieting and exercise when she was 19, and began an amateur career under coach Sang Kwon Park in 2002.
 She attended Yongin University from 2005 to 2009.

 Boxing career

 Choi was a 2003 Amateur Boxing Gold medalist and had earned an amateur record of 6-1 when she decided to go professional in 2003.
-She won the KBC Korean World Championship by 2004 against Jin-Young Kim.
+She won the KBC Korean Championship by 2004 against Jin-Young Kim.

 In 2005 Choi traveled to China to face Maribel Zurita for the IFBA Flyweight World Championship and won by split-decision.
 Eight months later she successfully defended and won the IFBA Flyweight World Championship in Seongnam City against Jet Izumi of Japan.
 In 2006, she was awarded a Korean Presidential Citation from President Roh Moo-Hyun.
 She also became a Boxing Coach for the Korean Air Force Academy.

 In 2007, with a record of nine fights and eight wins, Choi fought Elena Reid in Temecula, California losing the title by decision.

 In 2007 was a boxing commentator on MBC, ESPN, and KBS N Sports.